-ASHT provides this section of the website to offer patients and the general public information on hand therapy and common hand and upper extremity conditions.
+ASHT provides this section of the website to offer patients and the general public information on hand and upper extremity therapy and common hand and upper extremity conditions.

-Hand therapy is the art and science of evaluating and treating injuries and conditions of the upper extremity (shoulder, arm, elbow, forearm, wrist and hand).
-Hand therapy uses a number of therapeutic interventions to help return a person to their highest level of function.
+Hand and upper extremity therapy is the art and science of evaluating and treating injuries and conditions of the upper extremity (shoulder, arm, elbow, forearm, wrist and hand).
+Hand and upper extremity therapy uses a number of therapeutic interventions to help return a person to their highest level of function.
 It evolved from the need for a specialist with the knowledge and experience required to manage the challenging recovery of complex hand and upper extremity injuries

 What is a hand therapist?